Innovation Intensive Learning Week

 Challenge, change and champion for better health and care

-Intensive Learning Week is a fully online week delivered in partnership with the All-Wales Intensive Learning Academy for Innovation in Health and Social Care.
+The Bevan Commission’s Innovation Intensive Learning Week is delivered in partnership with the All-Wales Intensive Learning Academy for Innovation in Health and Social Care.

-Whether you are new to health and social care, or currently working to innovate and transform services, this is your chance to work with leaders in health and social care to get ready for 2022 and even 2030.
+Whether you are new to health and social care or currently working to innovate and transform services, this is your chance to work with leaders in health and social care to get ready for 2022 and beyond.

 Innovation and transformation

 Focussing on innovation and transformation, this intensive learning week provides a unique opportunity for you to take time out to challenge, change and champion the way you think and work with others to improve your health and care system.

 You will have time to work with a service/case scenario brought from your local context, by immersing yourself in a range of topics, issues and practical tasks and apply the insights and learning with other.

 Through our varied and highly interactive programme, this five-day learning week will include a mix of presentations, case-studies, discussion panels, virtual on-site visits, small discussion and working group sessions and coaching.

 The Innovation Intensive Learning Week is aimed at: